iredmail/docs/upgrade/0-upgrade.iredmail.0.9.0-0.9.1.md

 ## ChangeLog

+* 2015-02-02: [All backends] Fixed: Not backup SOGo database.
+Note: this step is not applicable if you don't use SOGo groupware.
-* 2015-01-13: [All backends] Fixed: Incorrect path of command 'sogo-tool' on OpenBSD.
+* 2015-01-13: [All backends] Fixed: Incorrect path of command 'sogo-tool` on OpenBSD.
 * 2015-01-12: [SQL backends] Fixed: Not apply service restriction in Dovecot SQL query file while acting as SASL server.

 ## General (All backends should apply these steps)

-### Fixed: Incorrect path of command 'sogo-tool' on OpenBSD
+### Fixed: Incorrect path of command `sogo-tool` on OpenBSD

 Note: this step is applicable to only OpenBSD.